ku-progsys/eecs662/assignments/2-moreprim-cond.md

 # More Primitives and Conditionals

-The goal of this assignment is to extend the parser and interpreter of the Con language to extend the language with some features.
+The goal of this assignment is to extend the parser and interpreter of the Con language with some features.
 We will call this language _Con+_.
 This will require you to change the language in a similar fashion as we have been doing in class.

 You are given a zip file on Canvas `hw2.zip` with a starter code for the assignment.
 This is same as the code for the [Con]({{site.baseurl}}/notes/06-booleans/) language from class.
-You should add your own test cases to ensure your submit is correct.
+You should add your own test cases to ensure your submission is correct.
 Your tasked with extending the language to Con+ in the following ways:

 * Add few unary and binary primitive operations in the language,
 * Add conditional evaluation with `cond`